-Additional rituals and symbols, including ethnically derived traditions (including Candles, Arras, Laso, and Cojines), may be admitted to the wedding liturgy after discussion with the parish staff as to their appropriate inclusion.
-These customs are not a part of the Rite of Marriage, and are not required.
+Additional rituals and symbols, including ethnically derived traditions (including Candles, Arras, Laso, and Cojines), may be admitted to the wedding liturgy after discussion with director of Music & Liturgy as to their appropriate inclusion.
+These customs have now been included in the revisided Order of Celebrating Matrimony but are not required.
 These are secondary to the central ritual actions of the wedding liturgy.
 There may be a limit on the number of these traditions that are allowed at a particular liturgy to avoid duplicating the symbolism.
 Any such additions are generally placed in the liturgy after the exchange of rings, and before the general intercessions.